plone/Products.PasswordResetTool/README.txt

     'mail_password_response'.

   - 'mail_password_template':
-    Provides the text of the email.
+    Provides the basic headers and text of the email, for extraction and parsing for use by a mail sender.

   - 'mail_password_response':
     Informs that the mail has been sent.